Healthiest Dog Breeds: 30 Dogs With The Least Health Problems

 Beagles are friendly and great with kids, making them excellent family dogs.
 They are a very healthy breed and if well taken care of, can live for about 15 years.
 Beagles do love to bark and howl, so they’ll need to be trained to minimize that and they make great Emotional Support Animals.

 Shibas are mid-size dogs that can be aggressive if not trained while young.
 This breed does not do well with kids or other pets because they are very territorial.
 If well taken care of, these dogs can live for about 16 years.
 Shibas need a confident master who is patient while training and socializing with other dogs.

 28. Siberian Husky

 Siberian Huskies are very affectionate, friendly, and outgoing dogs.
 This healthiest breed of dog is also intelligent, independent, and can be quite mischievous, which is why they need an experienced trainer.
+These dogs have a very thick double coat making them a great pet for very cold areas.
 Siberian Huskies are very healthy dogs and can live about 12 years.

 27. Alaskan Malamute

 Alaskan Malamutes are friendly and playful dogs.
 They prefer cold temperatures and are known to “talk”.
 They love to climb and roam, which is why you’ll need to have a tall, strong enclosure to keep him/her safe.
 This breed is great with kids but doesn’t do well with other animals.
 These dogs can live about 13 years if well taken care of.

 Bergamasco is a dread-locked breed that is very popular among dog shows.
 They are great with kids and are one of the healthiest dog breeds.
 Unfortunately, their popularity has led to many inbreeding by unethical breeders.
 Bergamascos from a proper breeder can live about 14 years if well taken care of.